nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ### CLI Helper Commands

-The project features a CLI helper based on [Invoke](https://www.pyinvoke.org/) to help set up the development environment.
+The project features a CLI helper based on [Invoke](https://www.pyinvoke.org/) to help setup the development environment.
 The commands are listed below in 3 categories:

 - `dev environment`
 - `utility`
 - `testing`

 Each command can be executed with `invoke <command>`.
 All commands support the arguments `--nautobot-ver` and `--python-ver` if you want to manually define the version of Python and Nautobot to use.
 Each command also has its own help `invoke <command> --help`

-!!! note
-    To run the MySQL (MariaDB) development environment, set the environment variable as such `export NAUTOBOT_USE_MYSQL=1`.

 #### Local Development Environment